drewm1980/multi_view_stereo_benchmark/extern/README.md

 for each package to ease installation.

 CMake will be the primary build tool for this project, since it is what most of our dependencies are using.
-HOWEVER, CMake is terrible from a language standpoint; everything gets thrown into a global namespace, making reliable composition of projects impossible.
-Therefore, we will NOT attempt to integrate the builds of all the dependencies into one CMake invocation.
+HOWEVER, CMake is... not great from a language design standpoint; everything gets thrown into a global namespace, making reliable composition of projects impossible.
+Therefore, we do NOT attempt to integrate the builds of all the dependencies into one CMake invocation, and rely instead on some other mechanism to make building everything easier.

+See the ../bootstrap.sh script

-We will, however, be quite liberal in how we hack on the CMakeLists files of our dependencies to make them easier to configure and run from a really dumb shell script.
+We may be quite liberal in how we hack on the CMakeLists files of our dependencies to make them easier to configure and run.

-## Building

-TODO: automate building all of the dependencies somehow...